Foadsf/LibreSolvE/README.md

 *   **Is Extensible:** Designed with a core solving engine and distinct interfaces (CLI, planned TUI/GUI).
 *   **Leverages FLOSS Libraries:** Integrates powerful libraries like ANTLR for parsing and MathNet.Numerics for numerical computations, promoting robustness and avoiding reinvention.

-This project is currently in the **alpha stage**, focusing on core parsing and solving capabilities via a Command Line Interface (CLI).
+This project is currently in the **alpha stage**, focusing on core parsing, solving capabilities, and built-in functions via a Command Line Interface (CLI).

 ## Goals